HAVE A LOOK AT WHAT INSPIRES US AND WHAT WE ARE THINKING ABOUT.

 One of our Marble wedding planners, Zanna Gibson, shares her exclusive top tips for planning your 2020 wedding.
 With everything from budget to buskers, and wedding speeches to sustainability, this is the ultimate low-down of how to keep the organisation of your big day to a few simple steps.

 Making the budget work harder

 Take on the stationery design and print at your local printers, or hand the task onto one of your artsy friends.
 Challenge a family member or friend to making a simple wedding cake.
-We’ve had couples use buskers as reception entertainment and friends to sing during the signing of the register, the talents out there, you just need to ask.
+We’ve had couples use buskers as reception entertainment and friends to sing during the signing of the register.
+The talent is out there, you just need to ask.